gprMax/gprMax/docs/source/output.rst

 Field(s) output
 ===============

 gprMax produces an output file that primarily contains time history data for electromagnetic field outputs (receivers) in the model.
 The output file has the same name as the input file but with ``.h5`` appended, and therefore uses the widely-supported `HDF5 <https://www.hdfgroup.org/HDF5/>`_ format which was designed to store and organize large amounts of numerical data.
 There are a number of free tools available to read HDF5 files.
-Also MATLAB has high- and low-level functions for reading and writing HDF5 files, i.e. ``h5info`` and ``h5disp`` are useful for returning information and displaying the contents of HDF5 files respectively. gprMax includes some Python modules (in the ``toolboxes/plotting`` package) to help you view output data.
-These are documented in :ref:`plotting toolbox section <plotting>`.
+Also MATLAB has high- and low-level functions for reading and writing HDF5 files, i.e. ``h5info`` and ``h5disp`` are useful for returning information and displaying the contents of HDF5 files respectively. gprMax includes some Python modules (in the ``toolboxes/plotting`` package) to help you view output data, which are documented in the README.rst file for that package.

 File structure
 --------------